sameetpatil5/Blobby/README.md

 ---

-## 🛠️ Getting Started
+## 🛠️ Contribute to Blobby

-Follow these steps to set up and run Blobby on your local machine:
+Follow these steps to set up and run Blobby on your local machine to add new features:

 ### 1️⃣ Clone the Repository